Venezuelan presidential crisis

 At his peak, Guaidó was recognized as legitimate by about 60 countries, despite never running as president; Maduro by about 20 countries.
-However, Guaidó's international support waned over time.
-Internationally, support followed geopolitical lines, with Russia, China, Cuba, Iran, Syria, and Turkey supporting Maduro, while the majority of Western and Latin American countries supported Guaidó as acting president.
-Support for Guaidó began to decline when a military uprising attempt in April 2019 failed to materialize.
-Following the failed uprising, representatives of Guaidó and Maduro began mediation, with the assistance of the Norwegian Centre for Conflict Resolution.
-After the second meeting in Norway, no deal was reached.
-In July 2019, negotiations started again in Barbados with representatives from both sides.
-In September, Guaidó announced the end of dialogue following a forty-day absence by the Maduro government as a protest against the recent sanctions by the United States.
-In March 2020, the United States proposed a transitional government that would exclude both Maduro and Guaidó from the presidency.
-U.S. Secretary of State Mike Pompeo said that sanctions did not apply to humanitarian aid during the coronavirus pandemic health emergency and that the United States would lift all sanctions if Maduro agreed to organize elections that did not include himself.
+However, Guaidó's international support waned.
+Support followed geopolitical lines, with Russia, China, Cuba, Iran, Syria, and Turkey supporting Maduro, while most Western and Latin American countries supported Guaidó.
+Support for Guaidó began to decline when an uprising attempt in 2019 failed.
+Following this failure, representatives of Guaidó and Maduro began mediation.
+After a second meeting in Norway, no deal was reached.
+In July 2019, negotiations started again in Barbados.
+In September, Guaidó announced the end of dialogue following a forty-day absence by the Maduro government as a protest against US sanctions.
+In March 2020, the US proposed a transitional government that would exclude Maduro and Guaidó from the presidency.
+U.S. Secretary of State Mike Pompeo said the US would lift sanctions if Maduro agreed to organize elections that did not include him.
 Guaidó accepted the proposal, while Venezuela's foreign minister, Jorge Arreaza, rejected it.

-By January 2020, efforts led by Guaidó to create a transitional government had been unsuccessful and Maduro continued to control Venezuela's state institutions.
-In January 2021, the European Union stopped recognizing Guaidó as president, but still did not recognize Maduro as the legitimate president; the European Parliament reaffirmed its recognition of Guaidó as president, and the EU threatened with further sanctions.
-After the announcement of regional elections in 2021, Guaidó announced a "national salvation agreement" and proposed the negotiation with Maduro with a schedule for free and fair elections, with international support and observers, in exchange for lifting international sanctions.
+By January 2020, efforts by Guaidó to create a transitional government had been unsuccessful and Maduro continued to control state institutions.
+In January 2021, the European Union stopped recognizing Guaidó as president, but still did not recognize Maduro as president; the European Parliament reaffirmed its recognition of Guaidó as president, and the EU threatened with further sanctions.
+After the announcement of regional elections in 2021, Guaidó announced a "national salvation agreement" and proposed negotiation with Maduro, with a schedule for free and fair elections, with international observers, in exchange for lifting sanctions.

-In December 2022, three of the four main opposition political parties (Justice First, Democratic Action and A New Era) backed and approved a reform to dissolve the interim government and create a commission of five members to manage foreign assets, as deputies sought a united strategy ahead of the 2024 Venezuelan presidential election, stating that the interim government had failed to achieve the goals it had set.
+In December 2022, three of the four main opposition political parties backed and approved a plan to dissolve the interim government and create a commission of five members to manage foreign assets, as deputies sought a united strategy ahead of the 2024 Venezuelan presidential election, stating that the interim government had failed to achieve the goals it had set.